wunderwuzzi23/firefox-cookiemonster/README.md

 ## Final remarks

-**As always the reminder that pen testing requires authorization from proper stakeholders.
-Be nice, don't do crimes.**
+**As always the reminder that pen testing requires authorization from proper stakeholders.**